luisscarlos/micro-blog-web/README.md

-Project made to Dynaccurate Technical evaluation.
+Project that allows to create posts like a news blog and add comments to each post.

 ## Tecnologies and libs